Modal Verbs and Time of the Action or State

 In the above sentences, must expresses the idea of a logical conclusion.

 In Sentence A, both the modal and the main verb express an idea in the present.
-(The present conclusion is about something that is happening now.)
+The present conclusion is about something that is happening now.
+(I conclude now that you are probably tired now.)

 In Sentence B, the conclusion is in the present, but the state expressed by the main verb is in the past.
-(I conclude now that you were tired in the past.)
+(I conclude now that you were probably tired then.)

 - John may come to the party (if he wants).